pcafrica/advanced_programming_2023-2024/exam_rules.md

 ## Format
 The exam submissions will be conducted through the Google Form system.
 Please make sure to provide valid personal information and email address.

+**Maintain backups of your work to prevent data loss.**

 ## Open-ended questions
-Answers to open-ended questions should be provided in their proper text box, or, where appropriate, uploaded as single source files (`hpp`, `cpp`, `py`, `ipynb`, or related file extensions are allowed.)
+- Answers to open-ended questions must be compiled into a single text file.
+This file can be either in plain text format or formatted using Markdown.
+- Answers must be written inline in the provided `part1.md` prompt file.
+- Rename the answer file with your full name and/or student ID as `part1_Surname_Name_ID.md`.

 ## Programming exercise
 - Solutions to the programming exercise must be submitted as a single `.zip` or `.tar` archive containing only source code files, documentation and any other relevant information.
-- Name the archive file with your student ID or full name (e.g., `123456.zip`, `Surname_Name.tar.gz`).
-- Please provide a README.md file with a brief explanation of the code structure and instructions for building and running your code.
+- Please include a README.md file with a brief explanation of the code structure and instructions for building and running your code.
+- Name the archive file with your full name and/or student ID as `part2_Surname_Name_ID.{zip,tar.gz}`.

-**NB**: no object or binary file should be uploaded.
+:warning: **NB**: no object or binary file should be uploaded.

 ---